 Lower your lifestyle cost.

 Here is where compromise comes in again.
 It sounds simple enough, but many people struggle to match their lifestyle to their income level.
-According to a recent Schwab survey, nearly half (44%) of millennials prioritize eating dinner out and vacations over building savings.
+According to a recent LendEDU survey, nearly half (49%) of millennials spend more on restaurants or dining out each month than they save for retirement.
 Start to budget where you can in order to find a few dollars at the end of each month.
 Consistently allocating small amounts into a savings account can pay off over time.
 Commit a few weeks or a month to monitoring your spending habits, then decide if you can make any adjustments.

 Begin to build assets, if it makes sense.